CentaurusInfra/mizar/docs/design/dft.md

         encapsulated (external traffic), the FWD
         encapsulates the packet.

-3. When the tail FTN receives packet 2(b), it lookup the packet flow entry in its flow f-map, there is two possible cases:
+3. When the tail FTN receives packet 2(b), it does a lookup of the packet's flow entry in its flow f-map, there is two possible cases:

     1. If an entry exists, the FTN replies with the flow entry and